3x3cut0r/docker/isc-dhcp-server/README.md

 ### Ports <a name="ports"></a>

-* No need for Port-Bindings because of network=host!
+* No need for Port-Bindings because you need to specify network=host!

 ## Find Me <a name="findme"></a>